What Are the Experian Smart Money Digital Checking and Digital Savings Accounts?

 The Experian Smart Money Digital Checking Account and Debit Card offers several benefits.

 • Raise your credit scores without taking on debt.
-Your Experian Smart Money Checking Account connects to Experian Boost, which reviews your transactions for ones that can be added to your credit history, potentially increasing your FICO® Score.
+Your Experian Smart Money Checking Account connects to Experian Boost, which reviews your transactions for eligible payments that can be added to your credit history, potentially increasing your FICO® Score.

 • Get paid up to two days early.
 You could get your paycheck up to two days early and get a one-time $50 bonus after setting up direct deposit to your Experian Smart Money Digital Checking Account.

 • Avoid monthly fees.
-The Experian Smart Money Checking Account charges no monthly fees, and there's no minimum starting deposit or minimum balance—you can open your account without an initial deposit, or with whatever amount of money works for you.
-But you'll need to fund the account to get a physical card.
+The Experian Smart Money Checking Account charges no monthly fees, and there's no minimum starting deposit or minimum balance—you can open your account without an initial deposit, or with whatever amount works for you.

 • Take advantage of helpful account features.
 The Experian Smart Money Digital Checking Account and Debit Card gives you seamless access to your money.
-You'll get instant access to your virtual debit card, an optional physical card (if you have money in your account), plus helpful financial tools such as online bill pay, money transfers# and access to more than 55,000 fee-free ATMs worldwide**.
+You'll get instant access to your virtual debit card, plus helpful financial tools such as online bill pay, money transfers# and access to more than 55,000 fee-free ATMs worldwide**.

 What Is the Experian Smart Money Digital Savings Account?

-The Experian Smart Money Digital Savings Account is a high-yield savings account (HYSA) available as part of an Experian membership.
-HYSAs offer higher annual percentage yields (APYs) than traditional savings accounts, so they can help your money grow faster without exposing you to investment risk.
+The Experian Smart Money Digital Savings Account is a high-yield savings account (HYSA) available within an Experian membership.
+HYSAs offer higher annual percentage yields (APYs) than traditional savings accounts, which may help your money grow faster compared to traditional savings accounts, without exposing you to investment risk.

 What Are the Benefits of an Experian Smart Money Digital Savings Account?